TrellixVulnTeam/basic-angular-form_FZRO/README.md

       *  I tried the first thing that came to mind, refresh the page on submit using `window.location.reload()` in the `onSubmit()` method
       *  It works!
 Added bonus, it also empties out the fields after submit.
    *  first `git commit` of the day at :clock9: 9:40AM
+   *  I have split up the form and the list into separate components. the functionality remains the same.
+      *  I might come back to this later to clean up the code where possible
+      *  I also played around with [tailwind.css](https://tailwindcss.com/) for the styling

 ## To Do
 This to do list is for personal use, the full to do list is added at the start of the challenge and as we complete